-If you are someone who loves flowers and photography then you probably want to take photos of flowers.
+If you love flowers and photography, then you probably take a lot of photos of flowers.
 The best way to appreciate flowers is by shooting them close-up.
-They have magnificent details and their colours are amazing.
+They have magnificent details and their colors are amazing.
 The great thing about flowers is that you can shoot them indoors or outdoors.
-Some of my most successful photos have been taken inside.
-Here are some tips that will help you take great flower shots.
-There are a number of basics you need to have a grasp of before you can shoot flowers.
+Some of my most successful […]

 Many of us have heard of bracketing and then discarded it as something too difficult or impractical.
 But this little technique can almost guarantee you the perfect exposure every time.
 Let’s take a look at a few simple steps to great images.
 In the old days of film photography, it was difficult to bracket if […]